BIC-Illinois/CUPS-MRI-Processing-Pipeline/README.md

 Shell scripts can be run on Delta using the Delta project ID as the input for delta_proj, or on other machines using the "local" as the input for delta_proj and your processing directory as the base_dir argument

+## Usage:

+Conversion from DICOM to BIDS NIFTI & JSON is performed with:

+Each step of the pipeline can be queued with their respective slurm scripts.
+The following order should be followed:

 ### Related repos:
 * [DICOM to BIDS conversion](https://github.com/BIC-Illinois/XNAT2BIDS)
 * [Quantitative Susceptibility Mapping](https://github.com/BIC-Illinois/QSM)